If you don’t know history.

 While slavery is officially in the past, echos of slavery-era policies and mentalities persist in modern American culture.
 Though slavery was prohibited in 1875, it was not until 2020 that Nebraska officially removed slavery as a criminal punishment from the state constitution.

 These effects of implicit bias against Black individuals are also evident in patterns of immigration enforcement.
-Despite making up only 10% of immigrants to the United States, Black immigrants experience disproportionate rates of immigration detention and deportation compared to non-Black immigrants.
+Despite making up only 10% of immigrants, Black immigrants in the U.S. experience disproportionate rates of immigration detention or deportation and removal compared to non-Black immigrants.
 This week alone hundreds of Black noncitizens, including infants and children, have been deported to countries they originally fled, including countries such as Cameroon and Haiti which are currently experiencing severe political turmoil.

-Organizations such as the Black Alliance for Just Immigration, the UndocuBlack Network, and the Haitian Bridge are a beacon of hope and are working hard to change immigration policy, advocate for Black immigrant rights, and bring light to the unique challenges in place for Black immigrants.
+Organizations such as the Black Alliance for Just Immigration, the UndocuBlack Network and the Haitian Bridge are a beacon of hope and are working hard to change U.S. immigration policy, advocate for Black immigrant rights, and bring light to the unique challenges in place for Black immigrants.

 When celebrating Black History Month this year, don’t forget to include Black immigrants!